Career Enhancement – is this job for me?

 Focus on quality, not quantity!
 Go for projects that are better suited to your skills and where you can do your best work.
 Do not bite off more than you can chew, it is very important to know your limits.
 Because it’s not just you that will be affected by your failure, but the entire company.

-And at last but certainly not the least, is your attitude.
+And last, but certainly not the least, is your attitude.
 No one wants to work with a pessimist, someone who brings down the whole office.

 Have a positive attitude, one that is respectful and inclusive of others and knows that everyone has their own strengths and weaknesses.
 It is on you on how to use them properly, and for that, a good attitude is most important.